Siamese Algae Eater: Care, Tank Setup, Tank Mates, Diet, Breeding, etc.

 Siamese Algae Eater Tank

-Siamese Algae Eater is non-aggressive fishes that can easily be kept in any community tank.
-You can find a long list of fishes that you can add to your tank with these Algae Eaters.
+Siamese Algae Eater is a non-aggressive fish that can easily be kept in any community tank.
+You can find a long list of fish you can add to your tank with these Algae Eaters.

 Danios, tetras, and guppies are other examples of non-aggressive community fishes.
 They are especially famous for their small size.
-Talking about size, you should avoid any bigger size fish to avoid Algae Eater to become their lunch.
+Talking about size, you should avoid any bigger size fish to avoid Algae eaters becoming their lunch.

-Bottom dwellers are usually territorial, like a Red Shark but still, some species can live peacefully without fighting for territory.
-It includes the Corydoras genus.
-It has a variety of fishes, all bottom dwellers, and none of them are territorial.
+Bottom dwellers are usually territorial, like a Red Shark, but some species can live peacefully without fighting for territory.
+This includes the Corydoras genus, which includes a variety of fish.
+They are all bottom dwellers, and none of them are territorial.

-You can also add the fishes that live on different levels to make the tank look active and won’t cross anyone’s way.
-To add variety and activity, you can also add non-fish creatures like snails and shrimps.
+You can also add the fish that live on different levels to make the tank look active and not cross anyone’s way.
+To add variety and activity, you can also add non-fish creatures like snails and shrimp.

-You can add different specie of shrimps like Cherry, Amano, And Ghost Shrimps, and for snails, you can add Nerite Snails.
-They, too, are Algae Eaters, but their behavior and quite different from Siamese Algae Eaters.
+You can add different species of shrimps like Cherry, Amano, And Ghost Shrimps, and for snails, you can add Nerite Snails.
+They, too, are Algae Eaters, but their behavior is quite different from Siamese Algae Eaters.
 So, their presence will add variety to the tank.

 How to Keep Siamese Algae Eaters Together?